ipod825/vim-tagjump/README.md

 ## TagJump

-Jumping with tags is a pain if you are used to tabs.
-TagJump open a new tab when you jump (when the file is already open, it will jump to the opened tab, i.e. behaves like `tab drop`).
+Jumping with tags in vim is a pain if you are used to tabs.
+TagJump open a new tab (or go to the tab already opening the file, i.e. `tab drop` behavior) when you jump with tags.
 It also automatically close the tab when you jump back with `<C-t>`.
 This prevents you from creating duplicate tabs when you jump to the same file multiple times.

 ### Installation